spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-A new list of plugins, or `nil` to keep the current list
+A new list of plugins, or returns `nil` to keep the current list

 ### `pre_setup`